 Animal prints keep being part of the runway shows season after season.
-I guess that designers just love drawing these fun patters in their sketchbooks.
-In this tutorial you will learn how to draw leopard (chetah) print in few easy to follow steps and hopefully you will also start to create beautiful designs inspired by the animals world.
+I guess that designers just love drawing these fun patterns in their sketchbooks.
+In this tutorial, you will learn how to draw a leopard print in a few easy to follow steps and hopefully, you will also start to create beautiful designs inspired by the animal’s world.
 Have fun!

 Step 1: Draw the spots